Top US diplomat in Qatar for soccer, talks amid Iran tension

-America’s top diplomat has landed in Qatar to take in a World Cup match and hold talks as regional tensions remain high as Iran’s nuclear program rapidly advances and nationwide protests shake the Islamic Republic
+America’s top diplomat has landed in Qatar to take in a World Cup match and hold talks as regional tensions around Iran remain high

 America's top diplomat landed in Qatar on Monday to take in a World Cup match and hold talks as regional tensions remain high amid Iran's rapid advancement of its nuclear program and nationwide protests shaking the Islamic Republic.